ethereum-optimism/community-hub/src/docs/developers/nodes/intro.md

 Note: This is not the recommended configuration.
 While we did QA on these instructions and they work, the QA that the docker images undergo is much more extensive.

 # Prerequisites

+## Hardware requirements

+Replicas need to store the transaction history of OP Mainnet (or the relevant OP testnet) and to run Geth.
+They need to be relatively powerful machines (real or virtual).
+We recommend at least 16 GB RAM, and an SSD drive with at least 500 GB free (for OP Mainnet).

+## Software requirements

 You’ll need the following software installed to follow this tutorial:

 - [Git](https://git-scm.com/)